wavefrontHQ/helm/wavefront/README.md

 # Wavefront Collector for Kubernetes

-**Note:** We will deprecate the Helm installed Wavefront Collector for Kubernetes and Wavefront proxy next year.
+**Note:** We deprecated the Helm installed Wavefront Collector for Kubernetes and Wavefront proxy on Feb 28, 2023.
 Our new Kubernetes Operator replaces the Helm installed Wavefront Collector for Kubernetes and Wavefront proxy for all Kubernetes Distributions except for OpenShift Container Platform.
-For more information, see [Obsolescence and Remediation](https://docs.wavefront.com/wavefront_obsolescence_policy.html#kubernetes-integration).
+For migration instructions and more information, see [Obsolescence and Remediation](https://docs.wavefront.com/wavefront_obsolescence_policy.html#kubernetes-integration).

 [Wavefront](https://wavefront.com) is a cloud-native monitoring and analytics platform that provides